thecoddiwompler/SQL-Practice/Maximum Sum Subarray - SQL/READme.md

 <br/>

-Write an SQL query to find the maximum sum among all its subarrays.
+Write a SQL query to find the maximum sum among all its subarrays.
 </br>
 </br>
 <b>The query result format is in the following example:  </b>